-PEARCE CREEK DREDGED MATERIAL CONTAINMENT FACILITY EXTERIOR MONITORING PROGRAM FALL 2015 BASELINE SAMPLING RESULTS
+PEARCE CREEK DREDGED MATERIAL CONTAINMENT FACILITY EXTERIOR MONITORING PROGRAM SPRING 2016 BASELINE SAMPLING RESULTS

-The Pearce Creek Dredged Material Containment Facility (DMCF) is located on Maryland's Eastern Shore in the northern portion of the Chesapeake Bay, just east of the Elk River (Figure 2).
+The Pearce Creek Dredged Material Containment Facility (DMCF) is located on Maryland's Eastern Shore in the northern portion of the Chesapeake Bay, just east of the Elk River (Figure 1).
 The Pearce Creek DMCF was constructed in the mid-1930s for placement of dredged material from the southern approach channels to the Chesapeake and Delaware Canal.
 The DMCF is owned by U.S. Army Corps of Engineers Philadelphia District and was operational until 1993.

-Existing placement sites for dredged material from the Chesapeake Bay are limited; therefore, there is a long-term dredged material placement capacity shortfall resulting in a need to study, select, and implement new options capable of accepting the annual maintenance dredged material.
-Reactivation of the Pearce Creek DMCF to accept placement of dredged material is one component of the Dredged Material Management Plan (DMMP) for the Chesapeake Bay Federal Navigation Channels.
+Existing placement sites for dredged material from the Chesapeake Bay are limited; therefore, there is a long-term dredged material placement capacity shortfall resulting in a need to study, select, and implement new options capable of accepting sediment removed annually from the shipping channels serving the Port of Baltimore.
+Reactivation of the Pearce Creek DMCF to accept placement of dredged material is one component of the Corps' Dredged Material Management Plan (DMMP) for the Chesapeake Bay Federal Navigation Channels.
 Reactivation was approved by Maryland Department of the Environment (MDE), pending the completion of site improvements.
 Rehabilitation and repair of the existing Pearce Creek DMCF, including the installation of a geotextile liner, is ongoing and will be completed before the site accepts additional dredged material.

-The Maryland Port Administration (MPA) is conducting the Pearce Creek DMCF Exterior Monitoring Program in an effort to establish baseline aquatic environmental conditions around the DMCF.
+The Maryland Department of Transportation's Port Administration (MPA) is conducting the Pearce Creek DMCF Exterior Monitoring Program in an effort to establish baseline aquatic environmental conditions around the DMCF.
 The Pearce Creek DMCF Exterior Monitoring Program consists of collecting sediment quality, surface water quality, benthic community, and benthic bioassay samples from the Pearce Creek Lake and the Elk River.
-Baseline information will be used to identify if there are any trends or changes in the aquatic environment in the vicinity of the Pearce Creek DMCF as a result of facility operations (i.e., placement of dredged material and the discharge of surface water through the spillways).
-Water discharges from the DMCF during operations will be conducted in accordance with a permit, known as a Water Quality Certification, issued by MDE.
+Baseline information will be used to identify if there are any trends or changes in the aquatic environment in the vicinity of the Pearce Creek DMCF as a result of facility operations (i.e., "in-flow" or placement of dredged material; and permitted discharge of excess surface water through the spillways).
+Water discharges from the DMCF are only conducted in accordance with the permit, known as a Water Quality Certification, issued by MDE in December 2014.

 A total of four baseline sampling events-fall 2015, spring 2016, fall 2016, and spring 2017-will be conducted.
-Dredged material placement at the Pearce Creek DMCF is currently planned to start in fall of 2017.
-Future monitoring events for Pearce Creek DMCF Exterior Monitoring Program will include post-dredged material placement sampling in the fall of 2017 and spring of 2018.
+Dredged material placement at the Pearce Creek DMCF is currently planned to start in fall 2017.
+Future monitoring events for Pearce Creek DMCF Exterior Monitoring Program will include post-dredged material placement sampling.
 The frequency of monitoring events beyond those planned through the spring of 2018 will be determined as needed through the adaptive management process.